Three grades of URSA HOMETEC ROLL are available;

-- The URSA HOMETEC Cladding Roll is laid on the inner liner sheet ensuring there are no gaps in the insulation, around the brackets or around openings and penetrations.
+- The URSA HOMETEC ROLL is laid on the inner liner sheet ensuring there are no gaps in the insulation, around the brackets or around openings and penetrations.
 The insulation is slid under the sheeting rails where it will be slightly compressed.

 - If required a breather membrane is laid over the insulation prior to installing the external sheeting.